honey-2317/Walmart-Sales-Data-Analysis-SQL-Queries/README.md

 Which day fo the week has the best avg ratings?

 Which day of the week has the best average ratings per branch?

+**Conclusion**

+In this comprehensive analysis of Walmart sales data, the dataset encompasses three distinct cities: Yangon, Naypyitaw, and Mandalay, each featuring six diverse product lines.
+Following a meticulous examination, it has been discerned that the Fashion Accessories product line stands out as the top-performing category.

+Payment methods adopted by customers during transactions were also scrutinized, revealing that the most prevalent method is cash, closely followed by e-wallet transactions.
+Noteworthy findings indicate that January emerges as the peak month for overall sales, with Naypyitaw demonstrating itself as the most revenue-generating city.

+Moreover, an intriguing revelation pertains to the popularity of the Fashion Accessories product line, particularly among female consumers, underscoring its significance in the market.
+Delving into the temporal aspect, sales peaks during the evening hours, attributed to the post-work hours when individuals are likely to engage in shopping.

+A critical facet of revenue generation is attributed to "membership" customers, signifying the significance of loyalty programs and customer retention strategies in enhancing Walmart's financial performance.
+This comprehensive analysis sheds light on pivotal aspects, providing strategic insights that can inform and optimize sales strategies for sustained growth.